olpeh/olpeh.github.io/_drafts/react-suspense.md

 And here are the same results when using React.lazy and Suspense:
 ![Lighthouse with Suspense]({{ "/images/04-react-suspense/lighthouse-with-suspense.png" | prepend: site.baseurl }})

-As you can see from the screenshots, our component code is splitted into more chunks, while the total JS stays roughly the same.
+As you can see from the screenshots, our component code is now splitted into more chunks, while the total JS stays roughly the same.
 However, the lighthouse performance score did not improve, in fact it went down by 6 points.
 This may just have been caused by small variations in lighthouse results, but the user experience is way more important than some performance scores.
+On the other hand, the `First Contentful Paint` metric had improved by 800ms, which is nice, but then again `Time To Interactive` got worse.
 The site now feels slightly faster (on slow connections) since component code is now loaded in chunks and a placeholder spinner is displayed if the loading takes long.

 As an answer to the question "Was it worth the effort?", I would say yes, definitely.